enterstudio/Glitch-Community/CONTRIBUTING.md

 Ok, now the GitHub repository is up today and stable.
 2. Inside of https://glitch.com/~community, open up the console.
+3. `git log -1`
 3. `git pull https://github.com/FogCreek/Glitch-Community`
 4. You're deployed!
 View the site and the logs, make sure it's building and looks basically alive.
-  4.1 caveat for if the world is has beed destroyed...  no worries, you've got git on your side: `git checkout <commit-from-before-the-merge>` and you're back to where you were before the pull.
+  4.1 caveat for if the world is has beed destroyed...  no worries, you've got git on your side: `git checkout <commit-hash-from-above>` and you're back to where you were before the pull.
+Now go get help because something went wrong with step 1, and you need to figure it out and fix it.
+Once more into the breach!

-Or just doing it live…
-    Q: Can I just edit community directly, since it’s Glitch we’re dealing with here?
-    A: Sure, go for it.
-Viva la quick ways to make small changes.
+#### ...But like, this is a Glitch app, so I can just do it live, yeah?
+If you have permission to edit /~community directly,  yes, you can do it live.
+All the standard risks and dangers apply, but there are plenty of good reasons to make quick edits in the way that Glitch does it best, so go for it.
+This remains appropriate for quick copy edits, typo fixes, updating the project-of-the-day, etc. Git is running and has got your back, in case somethign goes wrong, and any changes you make will, for the most part, merge in just fine :-)